riatelab/geotoolbox/README.md

 #### 3.3 Utils

-**filter** allows to create and returns a new geojson containing all the elements of the original geojson that meet a condition determined by the callback function applied on properties (or geometries). the function returns a new geojson and does not modify the initial geojson.
+**filter** allows to create and returns a new GeoJSON containing all the elements of the original GeoJSON that meet a condition determined by the callback function applied on properties (or geometries). the function returns a new GeoJSON and does not modify the initial GeoJSON.
 Find examples [here](https://observablehq.com/@neocartocnrs/filter-geojson?collection=@neocartocnrs/geotoolbox).

 ![filter](img/filter.svg)